Fänggen

-A Fängge (plural Fänggen) is a wood sprite in German folklore, found in German-speaking parts of the Alpine Region into more northerly non-Alpine parts of Bavaria (Upper Palatinate).
+A Fängge (plural Fänggen) is a wood sprite or a subtype of wild women in German folklore, found in German-speaking parts of the Alpine Region into more northerly non-Alpine parts of Bavaria (Upper Palatinate).

 The Fängge has been conceived of strictly as female, a hairy, ugly giantess (counterpart of the moss-grown male giant (Note: Riesen.) or wild man).
 However, the gender demarcation is vague.
 Also, the spirit when called by the variant name Fankerl or Waldfänken tends to be regarded as a dwarf.
 They are called Fankel, Fank (var.
-Fengge; and feminine Fanka, Fanga) in some parts of Austria (Note: Around Vorarlberg.) where the are considered to be "wild folk" of either sex, but less monstrous.
+Fengge; and feminine Fanka, Fanga) in some parts of Austria (Note: Around Vorarlberg.) where they are considered to be "wild folk" of either sex, but less monstrous.

 Nomenclature

-The singular term is Fangga, Fanggin, or Fängge.
+The singular term is Fangga, Fanggin, or Fängge (also transcribed as Faengge).
 Plural terms are Fanggen, we Fänggen, Wildfangg, Wildfanggen or Wildfängl (Note: Cf. Hinterstein legend about the male Wildfängl eradicated by woodsmen.) (both wild = 'wild', latter diminutive), wilde Weiber (wild women).

 Fängge in the broad sense refers to a nature spirit, either gigantic or dwarfish, in Bavaria (Upper Palatinate), Liechtenstein, Tyrol, as well as in Switzerland, in the Canton of Grisons (called Graubünden in German; e.g. villages of Furna and Davon) and Canton of St. Gallen (e.g. Sargans).
+They are considered the Tyrolean equivalent of (local subtype of) the generic "wild women".

 The Fängge (var.
 Fangga) is a giantess as tall as a tree, according to the lore of Tyrol and the Bavarian Alps.

 The Fankerl (plural Fankerln) is a type of bearded dwarf with flashy red eyes living on the Pfreimd River according to the lore of the Upper Palatinate, Bavaria, and it is counted as a type of Fängge.
 It is noted that Fankerl is a word for the 'devil' across Bavaria into Austria, (Note: Citing Grimm and Seidl.) and since the term Fankerl term Fanken also occurs as a diminutive of Fan 'devil' in Nordic languages (Swedish, Danish), so Alfred Bäschlin (1930) notes that the term applied to a folkloric spirit is probably usage in the secondary and marginal sense of the word.